Areas of Practice

 - Trade Practices

 Sarah practises primarily in commercial and public law.
-Sarah also accepts briefs in some criminal, quasi-criminal and common law matters.
+Sarah also accepts briefs in some criminal and common law matters.

 Before coming to the Bar, Sarah was an Associate to the Hon Justice Stephen Gageler AC at the High Court of Australia.
 Sarah also worked as a Trial Division